-The zombie woman groans as she shakes while pushing herself back up, spits out dark blood, then yelps when she gets another flash to the face and a kick on the eye that sends her flying three feet away, and ends up with her back smashing against her own barrier.
+The zombie woman groans as she shakes while pushing herself back up, spits out dark blood, and then yelps when she gets another flash to the face and a kick on the eye that sends her flying three feet away, and ends up with her back smashing against her own barrier.

 The furious mind-reader quickly chases after the zombie, lifts her third eye, gathers light in front of it, then shouts "I know you can hear me, you good-for-nothing master!
 We're coming for you, and when we get you, we're bathing you in that damned cauldron before spilling it all to the ground!"

-She readies to shoot, then Yukari lunges forward, grabs the mind-reader by the shirt, and thinks "well done sweetie.
+She readies to shoot, and then Yukari lunges forward, grabs the mind-reader by the shirt, and thinks "well done sweetie.
 Tee-hee.
 You picked up on that naughty thought of mine.
 How thrilling."

-Satori gasps when the ghostly image of the deceivingly beautiful Yukari, her long blond hair flowing naturally, and her purple eyes shimmering with power and life, appears before her in a semi-physical manifestation, and smiles.
+Satori gasps when the ghostly image of the deceivingly beautiful Yukari; her long blond hair flowing naturally, and her purple eyes shimmering with power and life; appears before her in a semi-physical manifestation, and smiles.

-Yukari giggles in her mind to calm the purple-haired girl down, then thinks "you did quite alright, both of you, but rage can only take you so far.
+Yukari giggles in her mind to calm the purple-haired girl down, and then thinks "you did quite alright; both of you, but rage can only take you so far.
 You need to keep your cool and think. things. through.
 You left that girl alone, and doing that inside the castle will cost you.
 Those inside may, or may not be as powerful as me, but that doesn't mean they aren't dangerous.
 Some will be more dangerous than myself, though none as dangerous as that cauldron itself.
 Please, remain together.
 Don't get separated.
 Watch over each other, and clean my Gensokyo of all this garbage that witch spread."

 "Satori-chan!"
 Aya's call comes at the same time as the ten beams that knock Yukari off the mind-reader, and finish her off for good, leaving that corpse on the ground, where the beautiful image slowly disappears.